fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-**Implement reducer and it's tests.**
+**Implement the reducer and it's tests.**

-In the tests make sure that the reducer is an <i>immutable function</i> with the <i>deep-freeze</i>-library.
+In the tests, make sure that the reducer is an <i>immutable function</i> with the <i>deep-freeze</i>-library.
-Ensure, that the provided first test passes, because redux expects that the reducer returns a sensible original state when it is called so that the first parameter, <i>state</i> representing the previous state, is
+Ensure that the provided first test passes, because Redux expects that the reducer returns a sensible original state when it is called so that the first parameter <i>state</i>, which represents the previous state, is
 <i>undefined</i>.

-Let's start by expanding the reducer so, that both tests pass.
-Then add the rest of the tests and the functionality they are testing.
+Start by expanding the reducer so that both tests pass.
+Then add the rest of the tests, and finally the functionality which they are testing.

 A good model for the reducer is the [redux-notes](/en/part6/flux_arkkitecture_and_redux#pure-functions-immutable)